thekolaj/Vue-Complete-Project-Setup/README.md

 1. Clean up provided code.
 In `./src` you can ether delete `assets`, `components`, `views`, and clear outs `App.vue`, or you can adapt them to your needs.
 Remove `/about` from `routes`.

 1. Let us also prepare our project to upload to Turing submissions while we're at it.
 Go to your designated repository and download your `.ipynb` assignment file.
-Place it in your project folder, otherwise it will be destroyed once we rewrite this repo.
+We will overwrite this repo later, and if it's not there, you will not be able to see your assignment on the platform.
+(Hopefully the way this work will change in the future.)

+1. You are not allowed to upload your `.ipynb` to your public repo.
+    > @Giedrius Zebrauskas on discord:
+    > ... you potentially leak Turing tasks; show that this was not fully your own personal work but something for studies (you can of course mention that in interviews, but there's no need to make it obvious in the repo itself)

+    So save it in the project folder and and add `*.ipynb` to your `.gitignore` file.

 1. Copy Turing Submissions remote link, add it as a separate remote with git command